 Have a great attitude

 When you apply for jobs, you’ll need referees to vouch for you.
 By turning up to your classes on time, working well with others, and showing interest in your training by asking questions and taking notes, you’ll show you can be a valuable employee in the future.
+Learn how to develop a good attitude that will help impress both your tutors and your boss.

 Get work experience free